Another Greenwich block requires flammable cladding removal

 Plans are in to remove cladding from yet another recently built build block in Greenwich.

 This one is City Peninsula at the southern end of the Peninsula.
-Bellway constructed the block in 2015.
+Bellway completed the entire development in 2015.
 This photo taken on a riverside walk shows the building nearing completion:

 Taken 2015